March 9, 2026

 • Only available to companies with $25,000+ in the bank

-• Not the best fit for sole proprietors
+• Not available to sole proprietors

 Ramp is ideal for e-commerce businesses looking to tighten spending controls, save on transaction costs, and automate finance workflows.
-It works especially well for high-growth teams that value real-time insights and seamless integration with the tools they already use.
+It works especially well for high-growth teams that value real-time insights and integration with the tools they already use.

-3. Chase Ink Business Premier® Credit Card
+Chase Ink Business Premier® Credit Card

-Key benefits
+Key benefits:

-• Access a $1,000 welcome bonus after spending $10,000 in the first three months
+• Access a $1,000 welcome bonus after spending $10,000 in the first 3 months

 • Use the card anywhere Visa is accepted, with no foreign transaction fees